- Wed 30 Apr - Sun 4 May 2025

 You are invited to recreate a legendary WW2 training march which took place in 1942.

-Men of the newly formed 'Airborne Division' were undertaking a month of rigorous physical training on the North Devon coast and were given a final task; to march back to their barrack in Bulford - over 135 miles away!
+Men of the newly formed 'Airborne Division' were undertaking two months of rigorous physical training on the North Devon coast and were given a final task; to march back to their barracks in Bulford - over 135 miles away!

 These men went on to spearhead the entire D-Day liberation with the assault on Pegasus Bridge.